Is It Too Early to Get a Flu Shot?

 Pharmacies are already starting to promote flu shots, but there is an ideal time to get vaccinated.

-It’s technically still summer, yet pharmacies and schools are already telling us to line up for our flu shots.
+It seems like summer just ended, yet pharmacies and schools are already telling us to line up for our flu shots.

 But the Centers for Disease Control and Prevention (CDC) recommended today that people get their vaccines for the 2018-19 flu season by the end of October.
 In other words, two solid months from now.